airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/nethunt-integration-with-tropitech.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# NetHunt integration with m1Bot
+# NetHunt integration with tropitech

-## NetHunt Integration with m1Bot
+## NetHunt Integration with tropitech

 ### Use Case